patwat/python-unitex/README.md

 **NOTE: The texts must be encoded in UTF-8.
 There is so far no support for UTF-16-(LE|BE) or any other encoding.**

-There are three ways to use the binding (from low to high-level):
+There are three ways to use the bindings (from low to high-level):

 1. The `_unitex` C++ extension.
 2. The Unitex basic commands and features.
-3. The `Processor` high-level class.
+3. The high-level `Processor` class.

-The following sections give some sample codes for each of these ways.
+The following sections give some sample code for each of these methods.

 ### The `_unitex` C++ extension

-It works like the JNI interface which is part of the Unitex distribution and provides arguments conversion to access C++ functions.
+This works like the JNI interface which is part of the Unitex distribution and provides conversion of arguments (into C++ types) and returned values (into Python objects).

 ```python
 from _unitex import unitex_load_persistent_alphabet,\